shohamc1/DW-blackjack/README.md

 #### ``class AI``
-Class that defines behavior of AI and it's functions
+Class that defines behavior of AI and it's functions.
+Inherits ``bjsm``.

 - ##### ``__init__()``
     Initialises the variables required for this class.
 It also initialises the state machine for the AI.